 Models of State Basic Assistance Spending

 Table 1 presents four models of states’ basic assistance expenditures as a percentage of total TANF expenditures.
 Each model includes state fixed effects that control for unobserved, state-specific effects that remain constant across time.
 The independent variables are also lagged in every model to correspond to the period when states allocated their TANF block grants.
 Model 1 includes all independent variables except caseload, unemployment, and pcpi_regional.
 As hypothesized, the model’s racial and ethnic coefficients are highly significant and negative: A state that experiences a 1% increase in African Americans in its TANF caseload spends, on average, .727% less on basic assistance in the following fiscal year.
 Likewise, a state with a 1% increase in Hispanics in its TANF caseload spends .539% less on basic assistance in the following fiscal year.
 Model 1 also illustrates a significant relationship in the expected direction between whether a state met its work participation rate requirement in the prior year and its basic assistance spending.
 On average, a state that did not meet its work participation rate requirement spent 3.419% less on basic assistance in the following fiscal year.
+This language needs to be clarified…isn’t it a 3.4 percentage point reduction in the proportion rather than a 3.4% reduction?
+Or is it a 3.4% reduction in the proportion?

 Although Model 1 displays a number of significant relationships, the low adjusted R2 value (.026) indicates that the model accounts for very little of the variation in states’ basic assistance expenditures.
 Models 2 and 3 improve upon Model 1 by adding caseload, unemployment, and pcpi_regional as control variables.
 Model 2 accounts for the sizes of states’ TANF caseloads and demonstrates that, as hypothesized, states’ basic assistance spending is positively associated with the number of TANF cases.
 A percentage decrease in a state’s TANF caseload leads to a .091% average decrease in basic assistance spending in the next fiscal year.
 Yet, including caseload only modestly improves the explanatory power of the analysis as measured by the adjusted R2, which only increases from .026 in Model 1 to .041 in Model 2.